The secret to perfection is patience.

 Caroline BrosnanMarketing Manager

 A seasoned marketing specialist with almost 20 years’ experience in the UK’s top advertising agencies, Caroline swapped city life for the vineyard in 2020.
 Caroline’s responsible for managing and growing our brand.

 Ben studied Viticulture and Oenology at Plumpton College, before launching his career at Earl Les Clos Perdus in France’s Languedoc-Roussilion.
 After moving back to the UK, he spent a year in Langham Estate, Dorset, before taking over as Exton Park’s vineyard manager in 2018.

-Mikey is our newest recruit at Exton Park.
+Originally from South Africa, Denton’s passion for wine had led him to Exton Park.
 He plays a pivotal role in managing the warehouse, overseeing all orders and ensuring seamless fulfilment.

 Malcolm Isaac MBE is Exton Park’s visionary and our inspiration.
 Part of the pioneering cohort of post-war entrepreneurs, Malcolm and his brother were largely responsible for the resurrection of the flagging watercress industry.
 Following a Nuffield Farming Scholarship to the USA, Malcolm introduced baby leaf salads to the UK market and completely modernised the UK salad industry.
 Farms in Portugal, Spain, Kenya and the USA soon followed – creating a highly successful and profitable business, Vitacress Salads Ltd.